 Property Management Blog

-As a rental property landlord, you may come across a document known as a Tenant Estoppel Certificate.
+As a landlord, you may come across a legally binding document known as an Estoppel Certificate.
 Understanding what it is, why it's used, and how it benefits both landlords and tenants can be essential for smooth buyer transactions and clear communication.

 A Tenant Estoppel Certificate

-A Tenant Estoppel Certificate is a signed statement from the tenant that verifies the current terms and status of a lease agreement.
+An Estoppel Certificate is a signed statement from the tenant that verifies the current terms and status of a lease or rental agreement.
 It serves as a formal declaration of specific details in the lease, such as rent amount, lease duration, and any agreed-upon modifications.

-For instance, imagine your a landlord who recently purchased a rental with tenants already occupying the units.
-The previous landlord may have provided you with lease details, but without an estoppel agreement, you have no guarantee that the tenant agrees with or confirm those details.
+For instance, imagine you're a landlord who recently purchased a rental with residential tenants already occupying the units.
+The lease details may have been provided by the previous landlord prior, but without an estoppel agreement, you have no guarantee that the tenant agrees with or confirm those details.

 The certificate acts as a safeguard for all parties, memorializing the terms of the lease and protecting against misunderstandings.